ziap/ziap.github.io/content/blog/polymorphism/index.md

 }
 ```

-It's arguably uglier but the `std::unique_ptr` saves us from the hassle of
+It's arguably uglier, but the `std::unique_ptr` saves us from the hassle of
-cleaning up memory and since we're using smart pointers anyways I'm throwing in
+cleaning up memory, and since we're using smart pointers anyways, I'm throwing
-`std::span` -- a new C++20 feature -- as well so we don't have to pass in the
+in `std::span`---a new C++20 feature---as well so we don't have to pass in
-length, we can use the range-based for loop for iteration, and the function
+the length, we can use the range-based for loop for iteration, and the function
 automatically works with `std::vector`s.

 ```c++